Basil is a key ingredient in many recipes, but the different varieties will have completely different flavours.

 But in addition it is ideal for aquaponics – especially because it loves nitrogen.
 In addition, whether using hydroponics or aquaponics you will be able to grow it all year around – providing you with fresh herbs when you want it.

-Which Type & Why
+Which basil to grow & Why

 There are many, many different types.
 But the key ones to consider are: